By Chad Taylor

 The home inspection is one of the most crucial steps in a home purchase or in home preparation for the market.
 Therefore, you have to do your best to find an inspector with experience who is also learning-based.
 You don’t just want someone who does the minimum.

 Here are some helpful questions to ask inspectors as you are interviewing them:

-This weekly sponsored column is written by Chad Taylor of the Taylor-Made Team and Keller Williams Realty Key Partners, LLC.
-The Taylor-Made Team consistently performs in the top 3 percent of Realtors in the Heartland MLS.
+This Sponsored Column is written by Chad Taylor of the Taylor-Made Team and Keller Williams Realty Key Partners, LLC.
+The Taylor-Made Team consistently performs in the top 3% of Realtors in the Heartland MLS.
 Please submit follow-up questions in the comments section or via email.
 You can find out more about the Taylor-Made Team on its website.
 And always feel free to call at 913-825-7540.